Juliaj/udacity-data-scientist/index.md

 - Most of the data preparation follows standard procedure such as imputing missing data with mean, one hot encoding for categorical data etc.
 - For `property_type`, encoding was done with two different options.
 One is to create a hash with a bucket size.
 The hashing is to address the general problems associated with categorical features: incomplete vocabulary, model size due to cardinality, and cold start.
 The other is one hot encoding.

 The models trained are linear regression models.
-There was no significant difference in r2 score for both encodign approaches.
+There was no significant difference in r2 score for both encoding approaches.

 1. with hashed features: train_score: `0.367`, test_score: `0.363`.
 2. with no feature hashing: train_score: `0.370`, test_score: `0.359`.

-The low r2 score could be due to the limitted data, or the initial section of the features and warrants futher investigation and improvement.
+The low r2 scores could be due to the limitted data, or the initial section of the features and warrants futher investigation and improvement.

 During experiment, one benefit of using one hot encoding with `property_type` is that it has better visibility of feature weights.